Get

 Image Credit: Jane Koshchina, Shutterstock

-Another fairly commonly found coloring among Abyssinians is red or sorrel.
+Another fairly commonly found coloring among Abyssinians is red or cinnamon.
 It is often described as a watered-down or diluted variation of the ruddy coloring and is typically a copper-red base shading with red/brown ticking.
-The stomach and inside of the legs are predominantly the copper-red shading, with no patterns or stripes.
+The stomach and inside of the legs are predominantly copper-red shading, with no patterns or stripes.
 These cats typically have pink paw pads and noses and amber, green, or yellow eyes.

 3. Blue Abyssinian